- You Tell Me Texas - http://www.ktbb.com/youtellme -

 Rounding out the top five were making the government work more efficiently, improving the quality of education received by American schoolchildren and addressing the financial problems of Medicare and Social Security.

-In other words, Americans want to work rather than receive welfare, they want the economy to grow so that wealth may be created, the want a smaller, less ambitious, less intrusive government, they want their kids to get a decent education and they don’t want Medicare and Social Security to bankrupt the country.
+In other words, Americans want to work rather than receive welfare, they want the economy to grow so that wealth may be created, they want a smaller, less ambitious, less intrusive government, they want their kids to get a decent education and they don’t want Medicare and Social Security to bankrupt the country.

 Seems pretty much like the America I’ve always known.